Ford investing $500 million to make new engine at Ohio plant

-(Reuters) - Ford Motor Co (F.N) will spend $500 million and create 300 jobs to upgrade an Ohio engine plant to make the new 2.7-liter six-cylinder EcoBoost engine for its best-selling F-150 pickup trucks, the company said on Friday.
+March 27 (Reuters) - Ford Motor Co will spend $500 million and create 300 jobs to upgrade an Ohio engine plant to make the new 2.7-liter six-cylinder EcoBoost engine for its best-selling F-150 pickup trucks, the company said on Friday.

 The 2015 F-150 pickup truck will be the first model to use the new engine that will be built at Ford’s Lima, Ohio engine plant.